apigeoneer/100-days-of-code/r1-log.md

 ### R1D27
 Implemented observable state variables in the 'Sleep Tracker ' app & started with RecyclerView in #Udacity #Android #Nanodegree.
 Implemented some logic in the Memory Game.

+### R1D28
+Refactored different methods of the RecyclerView.Adapter.
+Didn't really undersatnd a lot.

+### R1D29
+Started an app based on simple user authorization using #Firebase Fire.
+Should be able to complete it by tonight.